usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-0/Program Pre-Assessment.md

 ---

-# Scenario 4: Leading Change & Continuous Improvement
+# Scenario 4: Leading change & continuous improvement

 You are a DITAP graduate enthusiastic about implementing modern acquisition practices in your agency.
 You propose introducing agile-based contracts for upcoming IT modernization projects.
 However, your technical team has recently experienced significant IT failures that led to public scrutiny, making them highly risk-averse.
 They express strong resistance, stating, "That's not how things work here; we can't afford more risk."